You need up-to-date ID in the 21st century

 - An important point to remember is that if you change your address with your physician, or change it on your driver’s license, that change does not carry over to your Health Card.

-I had purposely kept my old red-and-white card to personally follow this conversion as it happened.
-However, a few years ago, it simply fell apart on me, and I needed to replace it.
+As an MPP, I had purposely kept my old red-and-white card to personally follow this conversion as it happened.
+However, it simply fell apart on me, and I needed to replace it.
 The process was very smooth, and I got my new Ontario Health Card quickly.